-In the interview given by Mrs. Momtaz Begum, a domestic violence victim, she said and I quote “My husband doesn’t earn well.
+In the interview given by Mrs. M, a domestic violence victim, she said and I quote “My husband doesn’t earn well.
 He spends the earning in betting and taking drug.
 I have to live helpless with my children.
 I always tell my husband to abandon his bad habit and to earn well.
 But instead of this he tortured me.
 As well as he married another women behind me.
 After his new marriage he started to torture me very badly.
 Now he doesn’t take any care of me.
 Sometimes he comes to me.
 But If I tell him anything he tortures me badly” - the violence experienced by her is from her husband who is addicted to taking drugs and involved in betting.
 She has been tortured badly since early in her marriage and the husband often scares and threatens her.
-But Begum has not discussed the problem with anyone and has never gone to the police or any judicial body.
+But Mrs.M has not discussed the problem with anyone and has never gone to the police or any judicial body.
 She has no idea of protecting herself or taking certain action for the sake of protection although she reports that she is aware of women’s legal rights in Bangladesh.
 The fear of becoming a social outcast as well as pressure from the family has stopped her reporting the case.
 She claims that her neighbours saw the physical torture she was going through; nevertheless, she has not received any help from the family and neighbours, rather the community pursued her saying that because she is a women, she has to be obedient towards her husband.

-Here a perception of the victim Begum is controversial as she stated that “No. I don’t think he had the right to use violence against me.
+Here a perception of the victim Mrs. M is controversial as she stated that “No. I don’t think he had the right to use violence against me.
 But he had the right to overrule me when I was wrong”.
 Here by overruling, Begum means that her husband has power over her regarding family decisions and he can occasionally beat her, because he’s a man.
-Although she perceives that violence against women is offensive, nevertheless she also accepts the patriarchal mindset.
+Although she perceives that violence against women is offensive, nevertheless she also accepts the patriarchal mind-set.
 Luks (2005), in the third-dimensional view of power, demonstrates “power over interest”, where the powerless group is neither aware of, nor able to exercise their rights.
 In this dimension, Luke (2005) refers to power relations as a “false consciousness”, where the less powerful are unaware of their own interest and the dominant group inherits the power from past structures and cultural beliefs.
-This reflects upon Begum’s interview where she readily accepts the violence towards her.
+This reflects upon Mrs. M interview where she readily accepts the violence towards her.
 In Bangladesh, women are taught that their self-worth is directly linked to their marital status.
 However, in chapter 2 in the colonial and postcolonial period it was seen that with the help from women activists, laws were established in the postcolonial era to change the subordinate position of women; but religious obscurantism and orthodox patriarchal practice remained the same for women.
 Chitnis et al. (2007: 1348) correctly argued,

 “Even today, most judges and Indian lawmakers are trained in England, in a legal model that does not have the flexibility to deal with the pluralist traditions of modern India nor with the colonial legacy that remains embedded in the Indian state”.